 Option 1: Village Hopping

-If you go early enough you could boat and train hop along the coast and all 5 villages, but I’d recommend picking two, or three maximum, to really get a feel for the place and enjoy yourself.
+If you go early enough, you could boat and train hop along the coast and all 5 villages, but I’d recommend picking two, or three maximum, to really get a feel for the place and enjoy yourself.

-Vernazza is often lauded as the best of the villages, and it does have stunning views if you walk up the trails a little way on each side, however, I’d also recommend Manarola for more accessible views, and several restaurants with views across the town and the ocean.
+Vernazza is often lauded as the best of the villages, and it does have stunning views if you walk up the trails a little way on each side; however, I’d also recommend Manarola for more accessible views and several restaurants with views across the town and the ocean.

-If you’re staying the night somewhere nearby then be sure to watch the sunset, with my favourite villages to do so being Manarola and Riomaggiore.
+If you’re staying the night somewhere nearby, then be sure to watch the sunset, with my favourite villages to do so being Manarola and Riomaggiore.

 Option 2: Hiking Cinque Terre

 Get in early to Vernazza and then hike over to Monterosso in time to enjoy a meal and then relax at the beach in the afternoon, or vice versa.

-Although I did love that this village is less popular and if gave a different perspective than the others, being the only one perched on a hill rather than next to the sea, I think if you’re short on time it’s the most inaccessible and probably the one you could skip and not feel like you’ve missed out too much.
+Although I did love that this village is less popular and it gave a different perspective than the others, being the only one perched on a hill rather than next to the sea, I think if you’re short on time, it’s the most inaccessible and probably the one you could skip and not feel like you’ve missed out too much.

 Two Days in Cinque Terre

 It’s also possible to hike from Corniglia to Vernazza and then on to Monterosso as well, in around 3.5-4 hours, depending on stops and fitness levels, so you could see all 5 villages that way.

-If hiking isn’t your thing then you can stroll along the promenade at Monterosso instead, and travel between the villages of Cinque Terre by train and boat.
+If hiking isn’t your thing, then you can stroll along the promenade at Monterosso instead and travel between the villages of Cinque Terre by train and boat.

 Spend your extra time swimming, taking a cooking class, or wine tasting.
 Having an extra day means you can spend your evening doing something like a sunset boat trip or kayak and watch the sunset as well.

 Three Days in Cinque Terre

-Cinque Terre is also the kind of place where you can just wander, relax, and soak in the atmosphere, rather than planning it all out to a T. You could return to your favourite village, or do the activities mentioned above (cooking class, wine tasting, boat trip etc).
+Cinque Terre is also the kind of place where you can just wander, relax, and soak in the atmosphere, rather than planning it all out to a T. You could return to your favourite village or do the activities mentioned above (cooking class, wine tasting, boat trip etc).

-You could even venture further to the nearby UNESCO World Heritage Site of Porto Venere, or spend some time in the bigger towns of Levanto and La Spezia located just outside Cinque Terre.
+You could even venture further to the nearby UNESCO World Heritage Site of Porto Venere or spend some time in the bigger towns of Levanto and La Spezia located just outside Cinque Terre.

-And if you have any longer than three days in Cinque Terre than that’s a bonus!
+And if you have any longer than three days in Cinque Terre, than that’s a bonus!